trigaten/Learn_Prompting/docs/intro.md

 Welcome to this course on Prompt Engineering!

-I like to think of Prompt Engineering (PE) as "**How to communicate with AI to get it to do what you want**".
+I like to think of Prompt Engineering (PE) as "**How to talk to AI to get it to do what you want**".

 With many of the recent advances in AI, this has become a particularly important skill.